sheriljos/Reminder-Pro/README.md

 # Reminder-Pro
-This a a reminder app using REACT and REDUX
+This is a reminder app using REACT and REDUX.
+Through this project I am attempting to learn Redux integrating with React.